awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/assign-project-owners.md

 1. In the **Project owners** dialog box, select the check boxes for the users to be owners for this project\.
 ![\[Shows the "Project owners" dialog.\]](http://docs.aws.amazon.com/iot-sitewise/latest/appguide/images/project-choose-owners-console.png)
 **Note**
 You can only add project owners if they're portal users\.
-If you don't see a user listed, contact your IT administrator to add them to the list of portal users\.
+If you don't see a user listed, contact your AWS administrator to add them to the list of portal users\.

 1. Choose the **>>** icon to add those users as project owners\.